oussama016/Power-Bi-dashboard-Retail-industry/README.md

 the dashboard created using Retail data ( France ) , the report contains 3 reports :

- # Summary ( sales , gross profit ).
+   1)Summary ( sales , gross profit ).

- # Sales Statistics by chain .
+   2)Sales Statistics by chain .

- # Sales Statistics by category .
+   3)Sales Statistics by category .